 - Mallika, Product Designer from Thailand

 - Tamara, User Researcher from Argentina

-This makes us a multi-culti team of 4 for now:
+This makes us a multi-culti team of:

 The Mission Team